Mitigating Reactive Aldehyde Species (RASP) toxicity:

 A new approach for inflammation and inborn errors of aldehyde metabolism.

 At Aldeyra, we’ve targeted aldehydes as a novel approach to the treatment of inflammatory conditions as well as rare diseases where genetic mutations lead to inability to metabolize aldehydes.
-Our first approach is to diminish aldehyde load with a novel platform of small-molecule traps.
+Our approach is to diminish excessive RASP levels with a novel platform of small molecules.

 Specifically formulated to lower free aldehyde levels, our platform of drug candidates offers broad therapeutic promise across diseases characterized by inflammation and genetic diseases caused by inborn errors of aldehyde metabolism.
 We believe the administration of our aldehyde trap therapies has the potential to treat, prevent, and slow the progression of disease.

 In 2017, we announced positive data from our Phase 2a clinical trial of reproxalap ophthalmic solution in patients with dry eye disease.
 Relative to baseline, the data indicated that reproxalap clinically improved signs and symptoms of dry eye disease.

 In September 2018, Aldeyra announced positive data from our Phase 2b clinical trial of reproxalap ophthalmic solution in patients with Dry Eye Disease.
 Statistically significant improvement across multiple symptom and sign measures along with early onset supports a differentiated product profile.
 Based on these results we intend to progress Reproxalap into phase 3 for this indication in 2019.